Dev7083/Khaadiii/README.md

-# temp_name
+# Khaadi

-A Wear Brand in development.
+A Wear Brand in development that aims to offer desi apparels to customers.